Mera Chashma, Mere Rules: Ep 3 Yeh Dil Deewana Bhi Aur Gussa Bhi

 In feminist organisations and within the academic discourse, we sit with the term ‘safe space’ quite often and roll it in our mouth to reiterate how multifarious and ever changing that term is.

-Meena, Annie and Nayantara – ‘the three girls from St. Agnes’ – feel that they rule the world.
-They are dancers, they light cities on fire travelling from festival to festival, they revel in each other, and oh that glory – friendships.
-Then, college ends…
+Meena, Annie and Nayantara–‘the three girls from St. Agnes’–feel that they rule the world.
+They are dancers, they light cities on fire travelling from festival to festival, they revel in each other, and oh that glory–friendships.

 My first meeting with Annu was over a Zoom call at 7 pm on a Thursday.
 The past few months I had been meeting with women from rural areas and kasbahs who shared with me their stories of being ekal (single).

-In this episode, Virginia Woolf’s A Room Of One’s Own travels to the tehsil of Ajmer, Kekri in Rajasthan, and meets Annu, a 31 year old woman who gives it her own meanings.
+In this episode, Virginia Woolf’s A Room Of One’s Own travels to the tehsil of Ajmer, Kekri in Rajasthan, and meets Annu, a 31-year-old woman who gives it her own meaning.
+What does this room look like today?

 What does it mean to be a single woman, when it’s not in a metropolis?
 What are the experiences of being single, without the romanticisation of the urban?
 What is the nature of singlehood that may not yet be defined, but may be as rich as life itself?